Strategies for Building a Productive and Positive Learning Environmentby Becton Loveless

 - Positive actions such as problem-solving, decision-making and thinking skills develop the brain and make us smarter.

-- Postive actions such as kindness, living the Golden Rule, and being respectful allow us get along with others.
+- Positive actions such as kindness, living the Golden Rule, and being respectful allow us get along with others.

 - Positive actions such as time management and managing our emotions help us better manage our own affairs.

-- Positive actions such as admitting mistakes and taking responsible for our actions allow us to be honest with others and ourselves.
+- Positive actions such as admitting mistakes and taking responsibility for our actions allow us to be honest with others and ourselves.